Liesl Zühlke

-Liesl Johanna Zühlke (born 10 April 1968) is a South African paediatric cardiologist who specialises in paediatric and rheumatic heart disease.
-She works at Red Cross War Memorial Children's Hospital as a paediatric cardiologist, and was the only woman in her country to serve as a full professor in paediatric cardiology.
+Liesl Johanna Zühlke is the Vice-President of the South African Medical Research Council, Extramural Research and Internal Portfolio.
+She is a South African paediatric cardiologist who specialises in paediatric and rheumatic heart disease.
+She works at the Red Cross War Memorial Children's Hospital and Groote Schuur Hospital, and was the first woman in her country to be appointed as a full professor in paediatric cardiology.
+Her husband, Alexander Zühlke, is a plastic surgeon, and they have two sons, Gabriel and Eli.

 Biography

 She was born on 10 April 1968 in Cape Town.
 She was educated at the University of Cape Town (UCT) Medical School, where she received her Bachelor of Medicine, Bachelor of Surgery in 1991, her Master of Public Health in 2011, and her PhD in 2015; her PhD dissertation, supervised by Bongani Mayosi and Mark Engel, was titled The outcomes of asymptomatic and symptomatic rheumatic heart disease.
 She received her Master of Science in Health Economics, Outcomes and Management in Cardiovascular Sciences at the London School of Economics in 2018, having received a grant from the European Society of Cardiology to do so.

 After working as a senior registrar at Red Cross War Memorial Children's Hospital Department of Paediatrics and Child Health (2000–2002; 2006–2007) and abroad at University Hospital of Düsseldorf (2004–2006), she was promoted to senior specialist in paediatric cardiology (2007–2008), before serving as Clinical Coordinator and Researcher of the Stop Rheumatic Heart Disease A.S.A.P.
 Programme (2008–2016).
 After working as a senior research officer and postdoctoral fellow at UCT (2015–2016), she returned to Red Cross War Memorial as a paediatric cardiologist and, from 2021 to 2022, was Acting Deputy-Dean for Research at UCT's Faculty of Health Sciences.

 As an academic, she specialises in paediatric and rheumatic heart disease.
-She is South Africa's only woman to serve as a full professor in paediatric cardiology.
-In 2015, she started the Children's Heart Disease Research Unit.
+She was the first South Africa's woman to be appointed as a full professor in paediatric cardiology.
 Additionally, her research topics include the epidemiology and medical genetics of heart disease, heart disease in youth and young women, and heart disease associated with HIV and COVID-19.
-She was the winner of the South African Medical Research Council and Department for International Development's 2018 African Research Leader Award.
+In 2015, she founded the Children's Heart Disease Research Unit (CHDRU) at the University of Cape Town, with the goal of advancing paediatric and congenital cardiology research across Africa, strengthening implementation science, and mentoring African researchers and clinicians.
+In 2018, her research extends to large-scale registry and implementation work in rheumatic heart disease.
+For example, she contributed to the multinational REMEDY study of over 3 000 patients in 12 African countries, India and Yemen, which highlighted the burden, complications and care gaps in RHD.